 Since these decades, coffee consumption in the US has dropped from 60-70 per cent of the population to around 50 per cent.
 I his is partly due to increased competition from other beverages and partly due to increased health consciousness, particularly among women.

 Though the majority of Americans do their coffee-drinking at home, the 90s saw the rise in popularity of outlets such as Starbucks, selling speciality coffees.
-These include gourmet or single-estate coffees as well as various kinds of cappuccino, espressos and flavoured coffees.
+These include gourmet or single-estate coffees as well as various kinds of cappuccino, espressos and flavored coffees.
 As in the United Kingdom, there is also an increasing number of cybercafes and ) drive-throughs, as well as coffee shops in upmarket fast-food outlets, convenience stores and bookshops.